Snowboarding Thermals

 Itchy Base Layers?
 Not Anymore.

-In a world dominated by wool base layers, we needed something different.
+In a world ruled by wool, we needed something different.

-When Morgan struggled with skin irritation from traditional base layers, she teamed up with Josh, a ski instructor who knows exactly what high-performance really means.
-Together, they created base layers that are softer, smarter, and skin-friendly.
+When Morgan struggled with irritation from traditional base layers, she teamed up with Josh, a ski instructor who knows what real performance feels like.

 Shop Thermals for Snowboarding